Pikes Peak Barr Trail Ascent, 3-Day

-One of our most requested hikes to the summit of Pikes Peak.
-This is a 3-day hike with two overnights at the historic Barr Camp where we will be well looked after by the caretakers.
-We also have the option to tent camp in the forest.
-From Manitou Springs to Barr Camp takes around 4 hours of paced hiking to allow your body time to adjust to altitude.
-We overnight and acclimatize at 10,200′, then wake early the following morning for the ascent of Pikes Peak.
-From Barr Camp to the summit it takes roughly 6 hours of hiking along a well defined trail.
-Truly an enjoyable and nice way to experience this 14er!
-This is a year-round route option however in the winter months snowshoes and other considerations may be necessary.
-This route is a great training ground for climbing Kilimanjaro or Aconcagua or beyond.
+One of our most requested hikes to the summit of Pikes Peak!
+This is a three-day hike with two overnights at the historic Barr Camp where we will experience European-style hospitality.
+We also have the option of tent camping in the forest.
+Hiking from Manitou Springs (6,412′) to Barr Camp takes around four hours of paced hiking to allow your body time to adjust to altitude.
+We overnight and acclimatize at 10,200′ and then wake early the following morning for the ascent of Pikes Peak.
+The journey from Barr Camp to the summit involves roughly six hours of hiking along a well defined but rugged trail.
+Dividing the summit trek over two days is a truly enjoyable way to experience this 14er!
+After taking in the views from the summit, we will hike back down to Barr Camp.
+Day three begins with a hearty breakfast and culminates in a pleasant walk back down to Manitou Springs.
+This is a year-round route option; hiking Pikes Peak in the winter months may require snowshoes and other considerations may be necessary.
+This itinerary and route offers great high altitude training for climbers preparing for Kilimanjaro, Aconcagua, and beyond.

-For those climbing Pikes Peak or any 14er for the first time a guided ascent will greatly improve your safety margin as well as summit success potential.
-We are happy to impart our knowledge of high altitude and mountaineering along the way.
+For those climbing Pikes Peak or any 14er for the first time, a guided ascent will greatly improve your safety margin as well as maximize your chances of summiting successfully.
+We are happy to impart our knowledge of high altitude trekking and mountaineering along the way.

-- Meeting, intros and gear check.
-We meet for about two hours and go though our gear list and pack gear as a team.
-This insure you have all needed items and your not carrying unnecessary weight.
-Then we transfer to the Barr Trailhead in Manitou Springs (6,500′).
+Day One: Meet your guide and conduct a gear check.
+We will meet for about two hours and go through our gear list and pack gear as a team.
+This ensures you have all of your necessary kit but are not carrying unnecessary weight.
+Then we transfer to the Barr Trail trailhead in Manitou Springs (6,700′).
 From here we start our 4-5 hour hike to Barr Camp (10,200′).
-Overnight with the caretakers of the Barr Camp.
-They’re great folk and will serve us spaghetti for dinner and chat us up in the evening before we hit our sleeping bags in the bulk house early.
+Overnight with the caretakers of Barr Camp.

-- Rise early for our summit push.
+Day Two: Rise early for our summit push.
 We start out by headlamp so that we get a good start on the day.
-The ascent from Barr Camp to the summit (14,110′) in the winter can be a long one but we have all day to get it done.
-10-12 hours depending on conditions and fitness.
-We take maintenance breaks ever hour or so to ensure we keep an “all day pace”.
-The view above treeline will keep you going, this is why we climb!
-Once back down to Barr Camp we celebrate our achievements and tell stories of the ascent and others into the night.
+In the summer, expect this segment of the hike to take about six hours.
+The ascent from Barr Camp to the summit (14,110′) in the winter can be a long one but we have all day to get it done; completing this section takes ten-twelve hours depending on conditions and fitness.
+We will take maintenance breaks every hour or so to ensure we keep an “all day pace.”
+The view above treeline will keep you motivated; this is why we climb in the high alpine!
+Once we are back down to Barr Camp, we will celebrate our achievement and tell stories of the ascent and other adventures into the night.

 GUEST TO GUIDE RATIOS, PRICES: